Time-varying Cost of Distancing: Distancing Fatigue and Lockdowns: Continuous Distancing Cost and Distancing Fatigue

 \begin{lmm} In equilibrium, if $\varepsilon(t') >0$ for some $t'$, then $\varepsilon(t) >0$ for all $t \geq t'$. \end{lmm}

 Intuitively, the result follows because exposure is inversely related to $I(t)/c(t)$.
-Therefore, should exposure fall to a very low level, $I(t)$ would become decreasing and the distancing cost increasing\textemdash the fatigue effect.
+Therefore, should exposure fall to a very low level, $I(t)$ would become decreasing and the distancing cost increasing due to fatigue accumulating.
 These two effects would lead the exposure to grow, thereby preventing it from falling to $0$.
 In other words, $\varepsilon(t)$ can be equal to $0$ only at the outset of an epidemic.
 In that case, $\dot{I}(0) <0$.
-A simple assumption that guarantees $\varepsilon(t)$ to be always strictly positive is $\varepsilon(0) = 1 - \beta \eta I_{0}/c_{0} >0$, which in turn is satisfied if $I_{0}$ is small enough.
+A simple assumption that guarantees $\varepsilon(t)$ to be strictly positive is $\varepsilon(0) = 1 - \frac{\beta \eta I_{0}}{c_{0}} >0$, which in turn is satisfied if $I_{0}$ is small enough.

 Next, we show that any critical point of the distancing cost is directly related to the prevalence dynamics at the critical point.

 \begin{lmm} Suppose $c$ is given by (\ref{eq:c_distancing}) and $\dot{I}(0) >0$.
 In equilibrium, if $c$ attains a local maximum (minimum) at $t>0$, then $\dot{I}(t) \leq 0$ ($\geq 0$). \end{lmm}